-With a simple C++ setting function by class (like Hibernate XML mapping file), you will have access to the following features :
+With a simple C++ setting function per class (like Hibernate XML mapping file in Java), you have access to the following features :

-- persistence : communication with a lot of databases (with 1-1, 1-n, n-1 and n-n relationships)
+- Persistence : support most common databases like SQLite, MySQL, PostgreSQL, Oracle, MS SQL Server, MongoDB (with 1-1, 1-n, n-1 and n-n relationships) ;

-- reflection (or introspection) : access to classes definitions, retrieve properties and call classes methods
+- Reflection (or introspection) : access dynamically to classes definitions, retrieve properties and call classes methods ;

 QxOrm library has been accepted into the Qt Ambassador Program